DarrenCNLee/Huffman-Encoder-and-Decoder/asgn2/README.md

 The library includes the arcSin, arcCos, arcTan, and Log functions.
 I used Newton's method and trigonometric identities to implement arcSin and trigonometric identities to implement arcCos and arcTan.
 I used Newton's method to implement the Log function.
+Log will only work for positive values because 0 and negative values are not in the domain of the natural log function.
+I used an assert macro to ensure that the Log function only accepts positive inputs.
 ## Build
 	$ make
 ## Running